Winter Packing List for Europe | Travel Must-Haves for Women

 Earmuffs

-Earmuffs - I usually opt for ear muffs over a hat in order to not flatten my hair...unless it's insanely cold.
+Earmuffs - I usually opt for ear muffs over a hat to avoid flat hair...unless it's insanely cold.
 Nordstrom Rack has Ugg earmuffs every now and then at a great price.

 Faux fur headband - perfect for a wintry look.